 With the cute woodpecker that spawed its own merchandising.

-Current advertising moves with the times and relies reavily on social media.
+Current advertising moves with the times and relies heavily on social media.

 And in this media there has been the rise of the influencer.
 Cider has several none perhaps as distinctive as Gabe Cook the self named “ciderologist “

-Modern advertising od cider which nowadays do to lax rules and the global nature of companies stresses local natural and other key drivers to make their product appear artisan.
+Modern advertising of cider which nowadays due to lax rules and the global nature of companies stresses local natural and other key drivers to make their product appear artisan rather than mass produced with minimal apples year round in factories.
+In the UK the apple content of cider only has to be 35% and can be from concentrates of any apple type .

 Modern advertising is big business with bit budgets.
 The Bulmers launch of “Cloudy Strongbow in 2014 cost NZ$ 14million.
 They spend $2M on giving away samples in city centres and advertised on social media billboards Tv and direct to the consumer on mobiles.